2xBuild/2xBuild/README.md

 Cuz I am not contributing publicly much.
 Just when I have mood of building something fun, I do and push it on GH.I see myself more like a founder than a dev :D

 #### Open for job?
-not generally, unless it is such a unordinary opportunity ( not always about money ) which can change my mind.
+not generally, unless it is such an extra-ordinary opportunity ( not always about money ) which can change my mind.

 <br>
 Thank you <br>